SunSmart media campaigns

 Don’t let the sun see your DNA

 Did you know that the sun can see through your skin to the cells beneath the surface?
-In fact, each time the sun sees your skin (when the UV is 3 or above), it's doing damage that can just keep building up and up, until one day it causes a mutation in your DNA which can turn to skin cancer.
-The latest campaign Don't let the sun see your DNA reminds us of the dangers of overexposure to UV radiation.
+In fact, each time the sun sees your skin (when the UV is 3 or above), it’s doing damage that can just keep building up and up, until one day it causes a mutation in your DNA which can turn into skin cancer.
+The Don’t let the sun see your DNA campaign reminds us of the dangers of overexposure to UV radiation.

 Wes Bonny’s Story

 The story of Wes Bonny features a young man who passed away from melanoma at the age of just 26.
 The hard-hitting campaign features Wes’s parents, brothers and friends who recount their experiences of Wes’s life, diagnosis and death.

 The UV.
 It all adds up. campaign focused on the cumulative effects of UV exposure and showed that skin damage can occur during everyday activities.

 The UV Index campaign aimed to increase the extent to which Western Australian adults understand and use the UV Index to reduce harmful UV exposure.

 The Dark Side of Tanning campaign graphically represents the damaging effect of overexposure to UV radiation from the sun and the deadly nature of melanoma.
 It challenges the belief that a tan is healthy and prompts adolescents to reconsider their use of sun protection.